Category : Blog

 To Haunt: To cause repeated discomfort or anxiety.

 Looking at both of those definitions, we can say that a scare is a temporary feeling when you are made aware of something unexpected.
 A scary feeling can also be created when you know what something has done or could do and you feel threatened because of this.
-Let’s take a look into some games of the past to get a good feeling of what has been scary.
+Let’s take a look at some games of the past to get a good feeling of what has been scary.

 One of my favourite examples is the famous dog scene in Resident Evil.
 When the player reached a certain area in the hallway the dog jumps out of the window in front of the camera, something that startled most players.

 Why did the player get startled when this happened?
 Because up until this point the player has never encountered a dog.
 Sure the player saw them earlier in the game through a cinematic, but the player knew they would not be interacting with the dog at that moment.
 However, when the dog jumps through the window, the player panics.
-The player had thought all they had to worry about was zombie’s, because the dogs were outside.
-No windows had been broken before, and in all likeliness this thought had never really entered the player’s head.
+The player had thought all they had to worry about was zombie’s because the dogs were outside.
+No windows had been broken before, and in all likeliness, this thought had never really entered the player’s head.
 But when all of this happened, it broke all the rules that had been subconsciously established in the player’s head up until this point.

 If the player feels comfortable, then break what they ‘know’ about the game.
 This is the classic jump scare technique, as used effectively in Resident Evil.